A Patient-Centered Approach in Tampa, FL

 Vitamin D For Brain Fog and Overall Health

 Cognitive decline is one of the biggest fears as people age.
-Millions of individuals are living in a state of pre-dementia and it’s estimated over 90% have no clue they have mild cognitive impairment.
-With mild cognitive impairment and dementia rates rising, researchers have been investigating how vitamin D influences brain health.
+Millions live with mild cognitive impairment—often without realizing it.
+With dementia rates rising, researchers have been investigating how vitamin D influences brain health.

 Vitamin D and Alzheimer’s Disease